wp-plugins/social-media-feather/readme.txt

 == Changelog ==

+= 1.5.8 =
+* Attempt suggesting meta values to Facebook (it seems to ignore them at this time though)
+* Fix for esc_url strictness
+* Minor adjustments

 = 1.5.7 =
 * Fixed escaping of quote and double quote characters
 * Added mail as follow provider for "contact us" buttons